 Upon confirmation of the attack, engage your legal department.
-In addition, under the guidance of your legal department, notify your insurance carrier and security vendors.
-Notifying your insurance carrier and security vendors under guidance from your legal department will start the process to receive technical assistance for the mitigation of the attack.
+In addition, under the guidance of your legal department, notify your insurance carrier and security vendors under the guidance of your legal department will start the process to receive technical assistance for the mitigation of the attack.
 You may also want to consider seeking guidance from your legal department on notifying other partners that are directly connected to your company.
-This notification may allow your partner to take action and minimize or prevent the ransomware attack from spreading into their computer system.
+This notification may allow your partner to act and minimize or prevent the ransomware attack from spreading into their computer system.